Teaching

 Teaching by the Professorship of Learning Sciences and Educational Design Technologies aligns with our research at the intersection of learning sciences and design and builds on the most recent understanding of how people learn.
 Across our teaching, the principal aim is to support students' independent and critical thinking, domain knowledge learning, and recognition as contributors to addressing pressing societal issues.

 We contribute novel instructional concepts to courses of ongoing study programs at the Department of Educational Sciences and beyond.
-We also offer supervision bachelor's and master's theses.
+We also offer supervision on bachelor's and master's theses.
 Please contact our team for more information.

 Completed theses